samkessaram/random_quote_machine/README.md

 # Random Quote Machine

 First intermediate front end development project off of Free Code Camp.
-The "official" project is on CodePen, but I made everything on my local machine first.
+The "official" project is on CodePen, but you can view it [here.](https://samkessaram.github.io/random_quote_machine/)

+#### What It Does
+It grabs a random quote from the API and sticks it into the DOM.
+Each time a new quote is grabbed, the background also changes to a random triangle design courtesy of [Trianglify](https://github.com/qrohlf/Trianglify).
+If under the quote is under 140 characters you have the ability to tweet it.

 View it [live!](https://samkessaram.github.io/random_quote_machine/)